TheSwanDragon/UnityDialogueImportTool/README.md

     https://assetstore.unity.com/packages/tools/integration/csv-serialize-135763

 ## To Set Up:
-- Import the `CSV Serialize` package
+- Import the `CSV Serialize` package.
+You should only need the `CSVSerializer.cs` file from it.
     - This can be done through the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/csv-serialize-135763), by clicking `Add to My Assets` and then `Open In Unity`
     - Alternatively, if you've already added it to your assets in the Asset Store: `Window -> Package Manger`, selecting `Packages: My Assets`.
 Find `CSV Serialize` from the list, then click `Import` in the bottom right
 - Add TextMeshPro to your Unity Project